Durastudio-FLOSS/csv-cleaner/README.md

 # csv-cleaner

+This is a private repo.
+If you want to contribute, contact me Kelley Graham (50ten40) for an account on the private server.
+All GitHub activity has been suspended.

 Simple cli (command line interface) open source .csv (comma separated values) cleaner.
 I use it for preparing USAA .csv files for conversion to .ofx files for import to financial software like Quicken, Quickbooks, or open source Gnucash (https://gnucash.org).

 ## Requirements: